 The exam papers come from the national body, the Radio Society of Great Britain who handle exams on behalf of Ofcom.
-Riviera Amateur Radio Club can provide training for the Foundation and Intermediate licence exams.
+Riviera Amateur Radio Club can provide training for the Foundation exam.

 Evening training sessions.

 We usually run training as a number of evening sessions on club nights at the club venue.
 Assessments and Exams are again taken on an evening session.

 At this time, Riviera ARC makes no fee for providing training to full club members.
 All they pay is the RSGB exam fees (which are out of our control and subject to change) and a share of the venue hire fee for training evenings and the evening of the exam.

 The club has limited resources, training & exams are run by volunteers.
 We can provide training, assessments & exams for non members but they will have to be charged an administration fee of £20 on top of the RSGB exam fees.
 Regrettably this is non negotiable.

 The Foundation syllabus has been changed, this will entail more than a weekend to cover the new items on the syllabus.

 It will no longer be possible to cover the entire package in less than 2 days along with a further day for practical assessments & the exam.

 It will take a little while for the trainers to become comfortable with the new syllabus.
 Please bear with us.